 - Those visited will be invited to attend a Discovery Group study using the Celebration's Growing in Christ book.
 This provides a familiar connection between their Celebration experience and our church. - These groups will meet at a variety of times and places.
-Youth or adult inquirers can choose the times and places that suit them best. - Some groups will meeting at the church, so children can attend classes on Wednesday nights and Sunday school or children's church on Sunday mornings.
-This will help to assimilate the children into the ministry of the church. - 11.
-The Ministry Connection - After a person attends the Discovery Group, he or she will be scheduled to meetone-onone with a trained consultant.
-The consultant will: - Help the person select areas of ministry that fit his or her personal cluster of spiritual gifts, passion, and style for ministry. - Help the person find the right place on the ministry team. - Give the person a job description. - Orient the person to the team. - Explain how the purpose of the team helps fulfill the vision of the church. - $^\circ\,$ Make sure the person gets the equipping and training needed for the area of ministry he or she has chosen.
+Youth or adult inquirers can choose the times and places that suit them best. - Some groups will meet at the church, so children can attend classes Wednesday nights or attend Sunday school/children's church on Sunday mornings.
+This will help to assimilate the children into the ministry of the church.

+11. The Ministry Connection

+- After a person attends the Discovery Group, he or she will be scheduled to meet one-on-one with a trained consultant.
+The consultant will: - Help the person select areas of ministry that fit his or her personal cluster of spiritual gifts, passion, and style for ministry. - Help the person find the right place on the ministry team. - Give the person a job description. - Orient the person to the team. - Explain how the purpose of the team helps fulfill the vision of the church. - Make sure the person gets the equipping and training needed for the area of ministry he or she has chosen.

-Making the Connections: Follow-Up Timeline
+Making the Connections: